Tahmid2019/Doc_ML_Process/Classification_Problem.md

 In summary, covariance gives a sense of whether two things vary together, but correlation provides a scaled and clearer picture of how well they vary together.

+### Basic Statistical Concepts

+#### Mean
+- **Definition**: The average of a set of numbers.
+- **Calculation**: Add up all the numbers and then divide by the count of the numbers.
+- **Example**: If you have numbers 2, 3, and 5, the mean is (2+3+5)/3 = 3.33.

+#### Median
+- **Definition**: The middle value in a list of numbers.
+- **Calculation**: Arrange the numbers in order and find the one that is exactly in the middle.
+- **Example**: In the numbers 1, 3, 7, the median is 3.
+If there's an even number of observations, the median is the average of the two middle numbers.

+#### Standard Deviation
+- **Definition**: A measure of how spread out numbers are from the mean.
+- **Calculation**: It's a bit complex - involves squaring the difference of each number from the mean, averaging those, and then taking the square root.
+- **Example**: In a class, if most students score close to the average, the standard deviation is low.
+If scores are all over the place, it's high.
+- **Usage in Machine Learning**:
+  - Standard deviation is crucial in data preprocessing to understand the variability or dispersion of the dataset.
+  - It helps in feature scaling, particularly in techniques like normalization or standardization, where features are scaled to have specific statistical properties.
+  - A high standard deviation in a feature could mean more variability, and hence, it might require normalization to make the model less sensitive to large variances.
+  - Also useful in anomaly detection, as data points that are several standard deviations away from the mean can be considered outliers.

+#### Percentile
+- **Expanded Definition**: Percentiles are used in a machine learning dataset to understand the distribution of data and to identify outliers or unusual data points.
+- **Machine Learning Example**:
+  - In a dataset with housing prices, the 90th percentile might be a value such that 90% of the houses are priced below this value.
+This helps identify the top 10% of the housing market in terms of price.
+  - Similarly, the 25th percentile could indicate a lower-end price in the market, as 25% of the houses are priced below this and 75% are above.
+- **Usage in Preprocessing**: In machine learning, understanding percentiles can help in preprocessing data, such as scaling features or handling outliers.
+For instance, you might decide to remove or closely examine any data points above the 95th percentile as potential outliers or anomalies.

+### Types of Plots

+#### Box Plot
+- **Description**: Shows the distribution of a dataset.
+- **Details**: It displays the median (middle value) and the quartiles (25th, 50th, and 75th percentiles).
+The 'whiskers' extend to show the range of the data, and points outside of this range are often considered outliers.
+- **Usefulness**: Great for understanding the spread and center of the data, and for identifying outliers.

+#### Pair Plot
+- **Description**: A pair plot, also known as a scatterplot matrix, is a matrix of scatter plots that visualizes multiple pairwise relationships between different variables in a dataset.
+- **Expanded Details**:
+  - Each cell in the matrix represents a scatter plot of two variables, such as age vs income.
+  - The diagonal often contains histograms or density plots showing the distribution of each variable.
+  - Useful in exploratory data analysis to spot trends, correlations, or patterns in multi-dimensional data.
+  - Can include additional dimensions of information using color to represent different categories or clusters.
+- **Usefulness**: Helps in quickly identifying relationships and correlations between multiple variables, spotting anomalies, trends, and patterns in data, crucial for feature selection in machine learning.
+  - **Example in Machine Learning**: In a dataset with features like house size, location, number of rooms, and price, it visually demonstrates relationships between each pair of features.

+#### Histogram
+- **Description**: A graphical display of data using bars of different heights.
+- **Details**: It groups numbers into ranges and the height of each bar depicts the frequency of each range or bin.
+- **Example**: In a histogram of test scores, the x-axis could be score ranges and the y-axis would show how many students got scores in each range.

 ## Notes
 A comprehensive understanding of these miscellaneous concepts is crucial for the holistic development and evaluation of classification models.
 They provide the necessary depth and context for effectively tackling real-world problems.